 5. Halloween Spooky Spider Deviled Eggs – Grits and Pinecones

-Spooky Spider Deviled Eggs are a fun, healthy after-school snack for the kids or a spooky side dish or appetizer to serve at a Halloween party or dinner.
+Spooky Spider Deviled Eggs are a fun, healthy after-school snack for the kids or a great side dish or appetizer to serve at a Halloween party or dinner.
 Check out my step-by-step instructions to make the cutest and easiest deviled eggs you have ever seen!

 6. Dark Chocolate and Oreo Mini Skull Cakes – Brooklyn Homemaker